TheBinaryNinja/tvapp2/README.md

 <br />

 If you receive any type of `permission denied` error when running your custom image, you must ensure that certain files have executable `+x` (or `0755`) permissions.
 Once you fix the file permissions, re-build the image.
-A full list of files requiring increased permissions are listed below:
+A full list of files requiring elevated permissions are listed below:

 ```shell
 sudo chmod +x /root/etc/s6-overlay/s6-rc.d/init-adduser/run